AbdullahBahi/PrePandas/README.md

-# pp
+# PrePandas
 Python library for pre-processing missy real-world pandas DataFrames

-pp is a library of helper functions to make data pre-processing while working with missy real-world pandas DataFrames much easier.
+PrePandas is a library of helper functions to make data pre-processing while working with missy real-world pandas DataFrames much easier.

 ## Functions